macloo/python-beginners/README.md

 ## Week 02

-Students read chapter 3 in Sweigart.
+Students read chapter 3, “Functions,” in Sweigart.
 See the README in the **week02** folder for more information.

 Writing modular code is not only a good practice; it also helps you to write functions you can test reliably and reuse in future work.
-See **modular-code** in the **week02** folder for more information.
+See [modular-code](https://github.com/macloo/python-beginners/tree/master/week02/modular-code) in the **week02** folder for more information.

 ## Week 03

 Students read chapters 4 and 8 in Sweigart.
 See the README in the **week03** folder for more information.

 Chapter 4 covers just about everything one needs to know about Python lists.
-The README highlights some of the methods, etc., we will use most often.
+The README highlights some of the methods, etc., we will use most often, including some things Sweigart does not cover.

 Chapter 8 covers reading and writing files with Python.
 The information we need most often is on pages 180-183.
 There are a couple of things not covered that I have explained in the README.